 It was during the French Revolution when the dog bit the hand that had fed it.
-Or maybe better, when the lion mauled it’s trainer.
+Or maybe better, when the lion mauled its trainer.

 Some members of the Assembly wanted to reform the church.
-Others were convinced the Church and the Faith it was supposed to stand as the eternal servant of, was nothing but a lot of hog-wash, silly superstition from times long past, and ought now to be swept away.
+Others were convinced the Church and the Faith it was supposed to stand as the eternal servant of, was naught but a lot of hog-wash, silly superstition from times long past, and ought now be swept away.
 Those voices were few at first, but their numbers grew and took the foreground later in the Revolution.

-The Church was divided.
-You see, in theory, those who refused were to suffer no more that the loss of office.
+You see, in theory, those who refused were to suffer no more than a loss of office.
 On the basis of the Assembly’s declaration on rights, they couldn’t be deprived of their freedom of thought.
 And anyone who wanted to maintain them as their clergy were welcome to do so.
 But they were on their own.
 Those who signed on to the new Constitution would be supported by the state. à Again, all that was in theory.
 In practice, those who refused to swear allegiance were persecuted and branded as dangerous counterrevolutionaries.

 Revolutionary movements gained strength across Europe.
 Such movements in the Low Countries and Switzerland failed, but monarchs and the nobility feared the French movement would spread to other lands.
 That inspired French radicals to more extreme measures.
 In 1791, the National Assembly morphed into the Legislative Assembly, with far fewer voices calling for moderation.
 Half a year later, France went to war with Austria and Prussia—beginning a long series of armed conflicts that continued till the end of the Napoleonic Wars in 1815.